School nurse hailed for keeping students, staff safe during pandemic

 "I wanted to be that hospital nurse," she said.
 "I wanted to be that fast-action, emergency room hero, ICU hero."

 Now she is being honored as just that: a hero.
-Thursday night, the Colerain Chamber of Commerce will honor Brice for her tireless efforts during the pandemic.
+The Colerain Chamber of Commerce will honor Brice Thursday night for her tireless efforts during the pandemic.

 "Keva and her nurses and staff worked overtime," Northwest Local School District spokesperson Lyndsey Creecy said.
 "We depended on her guidance to lead us through this.”